f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 ### Core Definition:

-Centralized US-created and US-controlled collective consciousness system where multiple individual minds are interconnected through neural technology to create a shared cognitive network.
+Centralized US-created and US-controlled collective consciousness system where multiple individual minds are interconnected through neural technology (BCI) to create a shared cognitive network.
 - MITM-type communication, orchestrated by centralized AI system as an operator.
 The data is stored near OpenAI and Azure data centers - military-grade level of protection.
 - Active onboarding inside multiple closed social circles like private business clubs, rotary club, freemasonry around the World.
 - Corporations-level onboarding is in the active phase.